ilbers/isar/doc/user_manual.md

 ```
 # AMD64 image, EFI
-qemu-system-x86_64 -m 256M -nographic -bios edk2/Build/OvmfX64/RELEASE_*/FV/OVMF.fd -hda tmp/deploy/images/qemuamd64/isar-image-base-debian-buster-qemuamd64.wic.img
+qemu-system-x86_64 -m 256M -nographic -bios edk2/Build/OvmfX64/RELEASE_*/FV/OVMF.fd -hda tmp/deploy/images/qemuamd64/isar-image-base-debian-buster-qemuamd64.wic
 # i386 image
-qemu-system-i386 -m 256M -nographic -hda tmp/deploy/images/qemui386/isar-image-base-debian-buster-qemui386.wic.img
+qemu-system-i386 -m 256M -nographic -hda tmp/deploy/images/qemui386/isar-image-base-debian-buster-qemui386.wic
 ```

 #### Flashing such images to a physical device

 wic images can be flashed in multiple ways.
 The most generic and easy way is probably with [ etcher ](https://etcher.io).
 That works on many operating systems and is relatively easy to use.
 On top it can decompress images on the fly, should they be compressed.
-It also offers some sort of protection so you do not write to the wrong device and maybe break your machine.
+It also offers some sort of protection, so you do not write to the wrong device and maybe break your machine.

 If you have a unix shell there are other ways.
 Make sure to always double check the target device, those tools might not warn if you choose the wrong target.

 `bmaptool` would be the best choice on a Linux/Unix system.
-It offers skipping of empty space and will flash much faster than `dd`, it also has some protection so you do not flash over a mounted drive by accident.
-Unfortunately it is not yet available on all Linux distributions. https://github.com/intel/bmap-tools
+It offers skipping of empty space and will flash much faster than `dd`, it also has some protection, so you do not flash over a mounted drive by accident.
+Unfortunately, it is not yet available on all Linux distributions. https://github.com/intel/bmap-tools

 `dd` is the most generic option, available pretty much everywhere.
 But here you really need to make sure to not write to the wrong target.